Gavin & Stacey: Smithy

 There have been two charity episodes depicted as a "spin-off" of Gavin & Stacey called Smithy, starring James Corden as the title character.

 For Sport Relief 2010 on 19 March 2010, Corden appeared again as Smithy in a long sketch about coaching, where he meets England footballers such as David Beckham, John Terry and Rio Ferdinand.
 Corden had previously recorded a live 9-minute segment during the December 2009 BBC Sports Personality of the Year awards ceremony.
 It sees Smithy being presented with the Coach of the Year Award for his unsung coaching influence on several British sports stars.
-As he jokes with the audience he declares he can't accept the award, and goes on to rant at the assembled sporting stars for having 'lost their way' and focusing on celebrity, ending on a rousing appeal to get back to basics, leaving hosts Sue Barker and Gary Lineker in mock tears.
+As he jokes with the audience, he declares he can't accept the award and goes on to rant at the assembled sporting stars for having 'lost their way' and focusing on celebrity, ending on a rousing appeal to get back to basics, leaving hosts Sue Barker and Gary Lineker in mock tears.
 As a backstory, sketches are shown of how Smithy coached Tom Daley, Andrew Flintoff, Andy Murray, Jenson Button, David Beckham and the Manchester United team.

 On 19 December 2010, Corden appeared as Smithy in the live ceremony for the 2010 BBC Sports Personality of the Year Awards, announcing that Sport Relief had raised over £44 million, expressing his doubts that England manager Fabio Capello would win the coach of the year award, and giving the 15 times Darts World Champion Phil Taylor his backing as a candidate for the main award, praising his dedication to training by going down the pub every night sinking pints.

 There was another episode of Smithy for the 2011 Comic Relief appeal guest starring Lenny Henry, Richard Curtis, George Michael, Dermot O'Leary, JLS (Aston Merrygold, Marvin Humes, Oritsé Williams and JB Gill), Davina McCall, Rupert Grint, Tom Felton, Sebastian Coe, Gordon Brown, Robert Winston, Roger Lloyd-Pack, Rio Ferdinand, Keira Knightley, Richard Madeley, Clare Balding, Tom Daley, Justin Bieber and surviving Beatles Paul McCartney and Ringo Starr.

 Corden appeared as Smithy again on Michael McIntyre's Christmas Roadshow on BBC One on 25 December 2011.
 The sketch showed Smithy in a dating-show style spoof with Miranda Hart as her TV alter ego.

 He again appeared at Comic Relief, this time in 2013, in the live studio itself.
 He went on to rant about all the world's issues and his opinions on them.

 Corden appeared as the character again for 2016's Sport Relief, where Smithy campaigns to be elected as Sepp Blatter's replacement as the president of FIFA.

+Nessa

+Ruth Jones read BBC Radio's Shipping Forecast in the voice of Nessa, to mark the forecast's centenary, on 1 January 2025.